MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tabletype-property.md

 >  We advise against creating tables of type CDS manually.
 Instead, use the integration mapping functionality.
 <!-- For more information, see [Introduction to Dynamics 365 for Sales Integration Customization in Dynamics NAV](Introduction-to-Dynamics-CRM-Integration-Customization-in-Dynamics-NAV.md).
  -->

+### Temporary tables

 Marking a table as **Temporary** is the same as:

--  Set all Record variables in AL code to "Temporary".
+-  Setting all Record variables in AL code to "Temporary".
 See [Temporary Property](devenv-temporary-property.md).
 -  Setting "SourceTableTemporary" on all pages that use the table.
 See [SourceTableTemporary Property](devenv-sourcetabletemporary-property.md).

 Temporary tables aren't synchronized to the SQL database, so they don't follow the same rules about making destructive changes.